 Henk Mak van Dijk

-Dutchman Henk Mak van Dijk studied cultural anthropology in Utrecht University as well as piano in the Music Conservatory of Rotterdam and the Royal Music Conservatory in The Hague.
+Dutchman Henk Mak van Dijk studied cultural anthropology at Utrecht University as well as piano at Codarts Rotterdam and the Royal Conservatory of The Hague.
 Masterclasses piano by the famous Hungarian pianists Gyorgy Sandor and Gyorgy Sebok were very inspiring for his further artistic and technical development at the piano.
 His adventurous spirit brought him to Indonesia, where he taught piano at Institut Seni Indonesia in Yogyakarta and gave concerts on Java and Sulawesi.
-Upon his return to The Hague, he started working on the conservatories of Rotterdam and The Hague and performing, also for Dutch radio and television.
+Upon his return to The Hague, he started working at the conservatories of Rotterdam and The Hague and performing, also for Dutch radio and television.

-De oostenwind waait naar het westen; Indische componisten en Indische composities, 1898-1945 (The Eastern Wind blows to the West; Indische composers, Indische compositions 1898-1945).
+De oostenwind waait naar het westen; Indische componisten en Indische composities, 1898-1945 (The East Wind blows to the West; Indische composers, Indische compositions 1898-1945).

-This book – CD included and with lots of rare pictures from tempo dulu – revealed the hidden history of classical music in the Dutch Indies.
-At that time he also released a first CD with Indische classical songs, sung by Dutch soprano Renate Arends: Angin timur gelumbang barat.
+This book – CD included and with lots of rare pictures from tempo dulu – revealed the hidden history of classical music in the Dutch East Indies.
+At the same time he released a first CD with Indische classical songs, sung by Dutch soprano Renate Arends: Angin timur gelumbang barat.